VuePress EcosystemVuePress Ecosystem

 When using MathJax, you can set:

-• tex: options which is passed to TeX input parser
+• Details: Options passed to TeX input parser.

-• chtml: options which is passed to Common HTML output parser
+• Details: Options passed to Common HTML output parser.

-• svg: options which is passed to SVG output parser
+• Details: Options passed to SVG output parser.

 Edit this page on GitHub